-The school is:

-- Licensed under the Private Education Commission of the Thai Ministry of Education - A fully accredited school granted by the Schools Commission of the Western Association of Schools and Colleges (WASC). - A member of the East Asian Regional Council of Overseas Schools (EARCOS).
+The school is: Licensed under the Private Education Commission of the Thai Ministry of Education Fully Accredited by ACCREDITING COMMISSION FOR SCHOOLS A full six-year accreditation granted by the Schools Commission of the Western Association of Schools and Colleges (WASC).
+FARCOS A member of the East Asian Regional Council of Overseas Schools (EARCOS).
+International Schools Association of Thalland A member of the International Schools Association of Thailand (ISAT)

-The school has an eclectic international faculty with fully qualified teachers from many different countries.
-Predominantly these teachers are native English-speaking teachers, mostly recruited from the U.S.A and Canada.
-We also have Chinese-speaking teachers, recruited from Taiwan ROC, Thai teachers, Teacher Assistants, and office and administrative staff.
+The school has a diverse international faculty with fully qualified teachers from many different countries.
+Predominantly these teachers are native English-speaking teachers, mainly recruited from the U.S.A and Canada.
+We also have Chinese-speaking teachers recruited from Taiwan ROC, Thai teachers, Teacher Assistants, and office and administrative staff.